reactjs/react.dev/beta/src/content/reference/react/Suspense.md

 </Sandpack>

-A common alternative UI pattern is to *defer* updating the list of results and to keep showing the previous results until the new results are ready.
+A common alternative UI pattern is to *defer* updating the list and to keep showing the previous results until the new results are ready.
 The [`useDeferredValue`](/reference/react/useDeferredValue) Hook lets you pass a deferred version of the query down:

 ```js {3,11}
 export default function App() {